muhdshafi-spring/hello-world/README.md

  - Components
  Spring Component annotation is used to denote a class as Component.
 It means that Spring framework will autodetect these classes for dependency injection when annotation-based configuration and classpath scanning is used.

  - Specialization of Component
    - Service
+   Denotes that the class provides some services.
+Our utility classes can be marked as Service classes.
    - Repository
+   usually it’s used with DAO implementations that deal with database tables.
    - Controller
+   Mostly used with web applications or REST web services to specify that the class is a front controller and responsible to handle user request and return appropriate response.